Welcome to today's edition of the Rush 24-7 podcast.

 She says that biofuel crops hurt the rainforests, and the race to grow crops for vehicle fuels is damaging rainforests in Asia, Africa, and South America.

-Do you um remember the call from Jill in Ithaca in the first hour, calling me a liar because I was interpreting correctly what Mrs. Clinton said Sunday on Stephanopoulos's show, in which she made it plain there's no way I'm gonna get out of Iraq if I'm president.
+All right, do you think, excuse me, ladies and gentlemen, those of you that were listening to this program yesterday, do you remember the call from Jill in Ithaca in the first hour calling me a liar because I was interpreting correctly what Mrs. Clinton said Sunday on Stephanopoulos' show, in which she made it plain, there's no way I'm going to get out of Iraq if I'm president.

-I don't know what I'm gonna inherit in there.
+I don't know what I'm going to inherit in there.

-If they're in the White House, it ain't gonna happen, Jill.
+If they're in the White House, it ain't going to happen, Jill.

-And furthermore, I said, Jill, if a Democrat wins the White House, there will no longer be any bring the troops home resolutions offered by Democrats on Capitol Hill, because they're not gonna want to embarrass.
+And furthermore, I said, Jill, if a Democrat wins the White House, there will no longer be any bring the troops home resolutions offered by Democrats on Capitol Hill because they're not going to want to embarrass.

 Do you think Jill from Ithaca is a little depressed today?